Waitrose & Partners wins best retailer for animal welfare standards

 Across the Waitrose & Partners livestock supply chains, we have a cross-species Responsible Animal Health Group to share best practice in this area.
 One area of concern is the use of critically important antibiotics (CIAs).
 Our definition of CIAs is in line with the World Health Organisation (WHO) / European Medicines Agency (EMA) recommendations, with the addition of Colistin.
 CIAs are rarely prescribed and none of our supply chains use Colistin to treat livestock.
 All our own label supply chains are working towards significant year-on-year reductions in antibiotic use and have pledged to end using all CIAs as soon as possible.

 Our supply chains are focused on collating antibiotic usage data for all livestock and aquaculture and prioritising disease screening and vaccinations to prevent disease occurring.
-Waitrose & Partners is part of the Food Industry Initiative on Antimicrobials.
-This group of retailers, manufacturers, processors and food service companies come together to promote and support responsible antimicrobial use and action on antimicrobial resistance (AMR).
-This initiative has three groups; Responsible Use, Data and Research & Development, which supports existing industry groups to ensure work is aligned and no duplication of efforts.
+Waitrose & Partners is part of the Food Industry Initiative on Antimicrobials which has the stated vision of retailers, manufacturers, processors and food service companies coming together to promote and support responsible antimicrobial use and action on antimicrobial resistance.
+The intention of this initiative is to support and engage with existing industry groups working in this area, ensuring work is aligned, avoiding duplication of effort.

 Antibiotic usage data